Edwin P. Wilson: Arms for Libya controversy

 The most dramatic deal, and the one that brought Wilson to the attention of the U.S. government, was for some twenty tons of military-grade C-4 plastic explosives.
-This was a massive quantity that was equal to the entire U.S. domestic stockpile.
-Most of Wilson's connections were still under the impression that he was working for the CIA and a wide network in the United States supported his actions.
-The explosives were presumed assembled by a California company and hidden in barrels of oil drilling mud.
-They were presumed flown to Libya aboard a chartered jet.

 Another scandal broke out around Wilson when a company he had formed to ship United States military aid to Egypt was convicted of overcharging the United States Department of Defense by $8 million.
 A partner with Edwin P. Wilson in this company was another former CIA officer, Thomas G. Clines.
 Wilson also maintained that Major General Richard V. Secord was also a "silent partner" in this company, though Secord denied this allegation.
 Nonetheless, Wilson, Clines and Theodore Shackley (another former CIA officer) were all working together with Secord in the summer of 1984 when Oliver North approached Secord to ask for help in buying arms for the Contras, a group of armed rebels then trying to overturn the leftist Sandinista government of Nicaragua.